 The Right Approach to Shopping Mall Security

 Part of the training is to teach security officers that they are ambassadors for the mall or shopping center as well as crime deterrents.
-“Shoppers who have an interaction with security or guest services personnel stay longer at the shopping center and spend more money,” said Anthony Lauro, area vice president of security and guest services for retail property developer Macerich.
+“Shoppers who have an interaction with security or guest services personnel stay longer at the shopping center and spend more money,” said Anthony Lauro, area vice president of security relations for retail property developer Macerich.
 “A positive interaction with security is a greeting as the shopper is entering or leaving the mall, or security officers who escort shoppers to their cars or assist them with their bags.”

 Providing a safe and enjoyable shopping experience starts with bringing the right people on board, then training them properly.
 Careful retail pre-employment assessments are important to weed out undesirable employees.
 But Jack White, who is a retired officer of the Fairfax County (Virginia) Police Department and was assigned to Fair Oaks Mall for two decades, has seen some “wannabe cops” slip into the ranks.